keplerlab/Interactive/awesome/README.md

 -------------------------------------------------------------------
 <h4>What's next in future versions ? </h4>
 <ul>
-<li>Intgerated Grunt tasks provided for JS linting, Uglify, Compression</li>
+<li>Intgerated Grunt tasks provided for JS linting, Uglify, Compression.</li>
-<li>Customizable download so that users can download what is needed for them.</li>
+<li>Customizable download so that users will only get what is needed for them.</li>
 </ul>